1899 Western University of Pennsylvania football team: Season recap

-After the successful 1898 season, the Western University of Pennsylvania (WUP) retained Frederick A. Robinson as coach/captain for the 1899 season.
+After the successful 1898 season, the Western University of Pennsylvania (WUP) retained Frederick A. Robison as coach/captain for the 1899 season.
 The Western University Courant gave the best summation of the 1899 season and state of football at the University: "The position in the football world taken by our team this fall is one of which we may well be proud.
 Among Western Pennsylvania college teams, our colors are at the front.
 Not every college team was met, but a sufficient number of games were played to clearly define the position of W. U. P. Westminster, who were falling so easily before the onslaughts of the Old Gold and Blue when they struck their colors and crawled into their bus, holds the championship of the inter-collegiate league.
 Bethany, from the South, returned home without either her "ringers" or a victory; and Bethany stands high in the Southern part of the State in West Virginia.
 The fact that the team was purely a college team demonstrates that which has been claimed for some time; namely, that a purely college team can place the University at the top among similar amateur teams.
 The first attempt in this direction was not altogether a success, the second was an improvement over the first, and the third has placed W. U. P. in the position that the famous team of '92 held, in the days when "ringers" were not required nor desired.
 The difficulties against which the team was obliged to strive are well known.
 The opening of the University so late in the Fall made it impossible to get started until the season was more than well opened.
 Thus W. U. P. had to develop her team after the others had begun to play their games.
 Then the inconveniences connected with the grounds and practice were many.
 The grounds are a mile from the nearest department and three or four miles from the farthest.
 Thus much valuable time was wasted in going to and from practice.
 And, of course, schedules interfered.
 Then, too, the dressing-room was inadequate.
 It is a wonder the men turned out at all, having no better accommodations at the grounds than they did.
 But in spite of all obstacles they worked faithfully and brought out what was unquestionably the best team that has represented W. U. P. for several years. he spirit displayed by the students who attended the games was very creditable; but the size of the attendance was much otherwise.
 The voluntary contributions of the students do not amount to such a large sum that the gate receipts are not needed by the management.
 It is a fact that the manager is personally out of pocket., on account of nothing else than a lack of attendance at the games by the students.
 Any student who is not ashamed of this fact is unworthy to wear a W. U. P. pennant.
 There has been a great deal of complaint about the unsatisfactory condition of athletics in the University.
 Now we have had two successful football seasons, and the second has been unsuccessful financially on account of lack of interest by the students.
 It seems as though the time has arrived for these unsatisfied mourners to do what is considered a privilege - to attend the contests, and display a little, even a very little enthusiasm, unless they desire to have the privilege withdrawn."
-In its second and final season under head coach Frederick A. Robinson, the team compiled a 3–2 record and outscored opponents by a total of 43 to 23.
+In its second and final season under head coach Frederick A. Robison, the team compiled a 3–2 record and outscored opponents by a total of 43 to 23.